-X Identifies the initial protocol that EN^XQOR should (required) Identifies the initial protocol that EN^XQOR should x="1234;ORD(101," would cause the processing to start with the protocol that has an internal entry number of 1234.
-Similarly, x="1234;DIC(19," would cause the processing to start with the option that has an internal entry number of 1234.
+X Identifies the initial protocol that EN^XQOR should (required) Identifies the initial protocol that EN^XQOR should (required) process.
+X should be in variable pointer format.
+For example, X="1234;ORD(101," would cause the processing to start with the protocol that has an internal entry number of 1234.
+Similarly, X="1234;DIC(19," would cause the processing to start with the option that has an internal entry number of 1234.
 An alternative to using variable pointer format is to set X equal to the name or number of the protocol and DIC equal to the number or global reference of the file you are working in (generally the Protocol file).
-For example, X="MYTOP" and
+For example, X="MYTOP"

-DIC=101 will begin processing at the MYTOP protocol.
+and DIC=101 will begin processing at the MYTOP protocol.
 For backwards compatibility, if X is not in variable pointer format and DIC is not defined, operation in the Option file is assumed.